Ghana travel guide

 If you have sent money to someone you believe has scammed you and are contacted by a police officer for more money to help get your money back, then this is possibly another part of the scam.
 Scam artists have also been known to use the identity of officials at the British High Commission in Accra.
 If you receive an email from someone claiming to be an official at the British High Commission, contact the officer using the phone numbers or contact details for the British High Commission.

-This follows a renewed government curfew on conflict areas in the northern and Volta regions in July 2016 which included Bimbilla, Alavanyo and Nkonya townships, Nakpanduri and the surrounding communities of Kpatritings, Bonbila, Borgni Boatarrigu and Sakagu.
+In 2017 there has been violence and unrest in Bimbilla and Bolgatanga which has resulted in the deaths of several people.
+There have been periodic government curfews on conflict areas over the last 18 months, including Bimbilla, Alavanyo and Nkonya townships, Nakpanduri and the surrounding communities of Kpatritings, Bonbila, Borgni Boatarrigu and Sakagu.
 If you’re visiting the area, check local advice about curfew times before you travel.

 Flooding is common in the upper west, upper east and northern regions during the rainy season (March to November).
 You should monitor local weather reports and expect difficulties when travelling to affected areas during this season.